 Get a Timer

 Aquarium water temperature should remain fairly constant.
 Fish are accustomed to gradual seasonal changes in temperature in the wild, but if the change is dramatic, the stress will make them susceptible to disease.
 If the holiday is during the cold time of year, be sure your aquarium heater is working and don't turn your house temperature down too low.
 Tropical fish prefer water temperatures from about 74-78 degrees Fahrenheit, and do not do well below water temperature of 65 degrees.

 During summer vacations, set your air conditioning to kick in if the room temperature rises above 80 degrees, and your fish will be quite comfortable while you are away.
 If you do not have air conditioning, it is wise to arrange for someone to come in and check the fish in the event of a heat wave.

 Another important factor is the physical condition of your fish.
 Just before leaving on your holiday or vacation, examine them to ensure that none of them appear to be sick.
-If you notice any abnormalities, consult a fish shop before leaving.
+If you notice any abnormalities, consult a fish shop or an aquatic veterinarian before leaving.
 Otherwise, you risk coming home to an aquarium of sick or dying fish.